-I first heard about him when Madame Editor (E) and I were doing trial runs for the blog, sharing them with a select group of people for feedback.
+I first heard about him when a friend and I were doing trial runs for the blog, sharing them with a select group of people for feedback.
 “He is an avid traveller.
-He used to blog too but it’s been a while since he wrote,” said E, explaining why his inputs on this blog would be helpful.
+He used to blog too but it’s been a while since he wrote,” said Rem, explaining why his inputs on this blog would be helpful.
 “He has travelled to at least 50 countries and more.
 He is spending the New Year in Sri Lanka,” she added.

 Here are bits and pieces from an hour-long conversation that turned out to be a treasure trove of information and inspiration.

 “My first memories of travel are regular family holidays with parents to lovely spots in the Himalayas like Darjeeling, Kalimpong, Manali, Nainital.
 My family is crazy about the mountains.
 My mom’s from Kalimpong, my brother has studied in Darjeeling; resultantly, half my childhood has been spent in the hills.
 I think that was phase one, those road journeys in the hills.